 To prepare students to work with faculty and ensure their success, the Fellows will be required to attend a series of workshops taught by advanced graduate students on practical research skills, such as how to write a literature review, data collection and analysis, and research presentation techniques.

 Each fellow is expected to work ten to fifteen hours per week during the academic year.
 Yes, this is a significant time commitment and students should plan accordingly.

 Is the fellowship paid?

+Yes!
 Fellows will receive $13.25 per hour starting.
-The hourly wage will increase each year as Fellows gain research experience and skills.
+The hourly wage will increase as Fellows gain research experience and skills.
 Research funds for books, software, and conference travel/registration/posters costs are also available as needed.

 Will the students present and publish their research?

 Sophomore and Senior Fellows will present their work at the annual Mortara Undergraduate Research Fellow Symposium.
-Held in late February, this event will offer Fellows the opportunity to polish their presentation skills and serve as a venue to educate the broader Georgetown community about their important research findings and experience.
-Fellows are also encouraged to participate in the broader Georgetown Undergraduate Research Symposium and other public forums as they see fit.
+Held in March, this event will offer Fellows the opportunity to polish their presentation skills and serve as a venue to educate the broader Georgetown community about their important research findings and experience.
+Fellows are also encouraged to participate in other Georgetown University research activities and other public forums as they see fit.

 Students should not expect to publish research in their first year, if at all.
 Research takes time and dedication and many factors go into publishing research.
 Students should work with their faculty mentors toward possibly publishing in the long run and seek out appropriate undergraduate research journals in their junior or senior year.

 Funding provided by the School of Foreign Service Dean’s Leadership Fund